NLeSC/python-template/{{cookiecutter.directory_name}}/README.dev.md

 2. Verify that the information in [`CITATION.cff`](CITATION.cff) is correct.
 3. Make sure the [version has been updated](#versioning).
 4. Run the unit tests with `pytest -v`
-5. If you don't have it already, create an account on PyPI and TestPyPI.

 #### (2/3) Make a release to TestPyPI

 In your web browser, visit [{{cookiecutter.repository}}/actions/workflows/release.yml]({{cookiecutter.repository}}/actions/workflows/release.yml).
 Click on "Run workflow".
-**DOES THIS URL WORK?**

-If the workflow does not fail, you have successfully released a new version to TestPyPI.
+If the workflow passes, you have successfully released a new version to TestPyPI.
 Verify this by visiting [https://test.pypi.org/project/{{cookiecutter.package_name}}](https://test.pypi.org/project/{{cookiecutter.package_name}})

 If the workflow fails, you should investigate the bug.
-TODO: ADD LINK TO MANUAL UPLOAD
+You can use a [manual upload with twine](https://docs.pypi.org/trusted-publishers/using-a-publisher/#the-manual-way) for this.

 #### (3/3) Make a release on Github, triggering a release to PyPI

 If the release to TestPyPI worked, you can now release to PyPI.
 Visit [{{cookiecutter.repository}}/releases/new]({{cookiecutter.repository}}/releases/new) and make a new release.
 When this is done, the github action workflow defined above runs.
 You can check that the workflow ran correctly, and visit [https://test.pypi.org/project/{{cookiecutter.package_name}}](https://test.pypi.org/project/{{cookiecutter.package_name}}) to make sure the release is on PyPI.
 If your repository uses the GitHub-Zenodo integration this will also trigger Zenodo into making a snapshot of your repository and sticking a DOI on it.

-### To do for me
-- are these URLs correct?
-- more readable re-write